 Creating infrastructure for remote workers allows rural communities to retain existing residents and attract new ones.
 Given the limited number of employers in many rural communities, remote work is a key strategy for ensuring residents have access to a diverse range of job opportunities that pay a living wage.
-Remote workers bolster local economies by bringing in tax revenue and spending their money locally.
+Remote workers bolster local economies by bringing in tax revenue and spending their money locally.50 conferencing platforms, which require a stable, high-speed internet connection.

-Building infrastructure for remote work means includes focusing on access to high-quality broadband, as most remote work requires internet access.
-Many remote workers spend a portion of their day on video conferencing platforms, which require a stable, high-speed internet connection.
 Another strategy to support remote work is to make physical coworking space available, which allows employees to work remotely but not within their homes.
 Coworking spaces can support professional networking and potentially increase productivity for workers without good workspaces at home.
 Coworking spaces may be traditional office spaces or located in public institutions like libraries or community colleges.